Pixelguru26/Base-Libs/README.md

 * `rec.pos5` the middle vector of the rectangle
 * `rec.dims` the dimensions of the rectangle in vector form

+*Note: the 'pos' components should support slope directions, though it will result in some duplicates.
+For non duplicate positions, see sPos*
 The following methods are, of course, read-only:

 >* `rec:intersect(rec2)` AABB true/false intersection check